RichardEllicott/EEGodotCPP3/README.md

 # Godot 4.3 GDExtension C++ boilerplate library

 ## Instructions
-- install the latest (stable) python to your platform, try to ensure the path variales are set upon install
+- install the latest (stable) python to your platform, try to ensure the path variales are set upon install (ensuring you can use the python and pips commands at the terminal)
 - install scons
 ```
 pip install scons